mikel/mail/README.md

    it will include the header field and value and CRLF at the end and wrapped as needed.

-2. All objects that can render into an email, have a :decoded method.
+2. All objects that can render into an email, have a `#decoded` method.
 Decoded will return the object's "value" only as a string.
 This means it will not include the header fields (like 'To:' or 'Subject:').